ggragham/macOS-home-call-drop/README.md

 If you find something interesting, please open issue and start disccussion.
 Feel free to fork and pull request.
 Any update can bring something that aware macOS user would like to disable.

 ## Notice
-Be careful with modifying and using this script if you are not aware about what it exactly does.
-You can break you system very easily and make it non bootable.
-This script was  developed on macOS Sierra and tested with High Sierra but i believe it will work just fine with previous versions, it just may throw some warnings due to the fact that some services have been added recently.
-They can be safely ignored.
+Be careful when modifying and using this script if you do not understand exactly what it does.
+You could break your system very easily and make it unbootable.
+This script was developed on macOS Sierra and tested on High Sierra but I believe it will work just fine with previous versions, it may throw some warnings due to services that have been added in later versions.
+They can safely be ignored.

 ## License
 GNU General Public License v3.0